 A. From within the NcFTP shell, you can simply do set redial-delay 60 to set it to 60 seconds.
-When using the Utility programs, you need to use the -r flag to specify both the number of redials and the redial delay, such as ncftpget -r 3,60 ... which would try 3 dials with a delay of 60 seconds between each.
+When using the Client programs, you need to use the -r flag to specify both the number of redials and the redial delay, such as ncftpget -r 3,60 ... which would try 3 dials with a delay of 60 seconds between each.

 Note that you cannot change what ncftpbatch uses, since it is uses an internal algorithm to wait progressively longer between redials.

 Q. How do I make the default behavior to always ask for a username/password rather than using anonymous logins?